pixel-clover/ariko/README.md

 ---

-Ariko is an open-source AI assistant for Unity game engine similar to GitHub Copilot.
+Ariko is a friendly AI assistant for Unity game developers (with a user interface similar to GitHub Copilot).
+It can help you with common tasks like generating CSharp code, answering questions about your Unity project, and more.

 ### Features